MicrosoftDocs/Viva/Viva/goals/explorer.md

 By default, Views list out objectives, key results and projects.
 To view only top-level objectives, check the box in the upper right-hand corner.

-## Save and Export
+## How to save and export

 Save and Export views for future reference or to share insight with your team.
 To save a view, select the **Save View** button in the upper right-hand corner.
 You'll be prompted to name the view and select a sharing option.

 :::image type="content" source="../media/goals/viva-goals-save-view.png" alt-text="Save view":::

-If you’d prefer not to share the view with your team, you can change the security setting to **Only Me**.
+If you would prefer not to share the view with your team, you can change the security setting to **Only Me**.
 Hit save to save your view.

 You should now be able to find the saved view in your explorer.
 If you made it available to everyone, they'll be able to find it here too.